How To Install / Upgrade / Uninstall Advanced Host Monitor

 monitor using the same log files.

-That's why HostMonitor warns you when you are trying to start application while service is running as well.
+That's why HostMonitor warns you when you are trying to start application while service is running as well, then it may stop service before

 Technical Info: